Exchange 2016 Migration Checklist (with PowerShell Examples)

 - Involves any non-Exchange servers?
 Internal application may send email via relay connectors

-- Backup applications which send notifications (e.g. Veeam, Backup Exec)
+- Check devices, services and applications which use SMTP services - Backup applications which send notifications (e.g. Veeam, Backup Exec)

 - Anti-malware or anti-spam (e.g. Symantec Endpoint Protection Manager)